Palm Springs

 Bootlegger Tiki: Craft Cocktail Heaven

 This small craft cocktail bar is attached to a coffee shop and is a former Don the Beachcomber location.
-We visited on a Wednesday at around 4:30 and we able to be seated inside and at the bar.
-There is additional seating outside on the patio but inside is way better.
+The interior is cozy with just a few booths and a limited number of bar seats.
+There is additional seating outside on the patio but inside is far more immersive.

-The cocktails here are very “craft cocktail” oriented.
-Only a few tiki classics on the menu, though some are on the happy hour menu or available upon request.
+The cocktails here are very “craft cocktail” oriented and the entire menu changes every so often.
+There are only a few tiki classics on the menu, though some are on the happy hour menu or available upon request.

 If you can get in, Bootlegger is an excellent experience and worth a visit by any tikiphile.

 Pretty good time at Tonga Hut.
-We went for dinner and drinks.
-Unfortunately we had a party of five and the only tables that accommodate more than four were on the patio.
-Good decor and music out on the patio at least.
+We went for dinner and drinks on a couple occasions and one time we had a party of five and the only tables that accommodate more than four were on the patio but at least there is good decor and music out on the patio.
+We loving hanging in the central lounge area, which also has good foot traffic from the wait staff.
+There’s an indoor seating area that very nicely decorated and dark, though we had service issues the one time we sat there (out of sight, out of mind, apparently).

 Given it’s location downtown, fairly large seating capacity, and overall nods to historical tiki and modern trends, I’d say that Tonga Hut is the best option in Palm Springs for tiki-newbies or a guarantee of an overall good experience.